nchenche/orfmap/README.md

 | nc_ovp-CDS | if the ORF overlap with a CDS in a different phase |
 | nc_intergenic | if the ORF do not overlap with anything |

+**Note:**
-**Note** that if an ORF sequence is tagged as 'c_CDS', this sequence is further processed to be cut at its 5' and 3' extremities that do not overlap with the CDS.
+If an ORF sequence is tagged as 'c_CDS', this sequence is further processed to be cut at its 5' and 3' extremities that do not overlap with the CDS.
 If their length is above or equal to 60 nucleotides, then those subsequences can be assigned as nc_5-CDS and/or nc_3-CDS.
+ <br></br>
+ <br></br>

 The user can also specify what GFF element type(s) can be used as reference(s) to annotate ORF sequences in addition to the CDS type.
 For instance, if the user adds the tRNA element type, ORF sequences could now be assigned as nc_ovp-tRNA if they overlap with a tRNA.
 Thus 6 assignments would now be possible for an ORF sequence:

 | ORF annotation | Condition |